DanielPickens/DanielPickens/README.md

 - 🔭 I’m currently working on ...
 FAANG whiteboarding
-- 🌱 I’m currently learning ...React,Docker
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 Anything
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Walking backwards thru a time parallel quantum.